Anson Durst, Rock of the Faith

 - Sturdy - This model cannot be pushed.

 - Brace For Impact - This model is not moved when slammed.

-- Retaliatory Strike - If a model with Retaliatory Strike is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved the model with Retaliatory Strike can immediately make one basic melee attack against that model.
-A model can make one Retaliatory Strike per turn.
+- Retaliatory Strike - If this model is hit by a melee attack made by an enemy model during your opponent's turn, after that attack is resolved this model can immediately make one basic melee attack against that model.
+This model can make only one Retaliatory Strike per turn.

 - Recompense - 2" reach, P+S 14 melee weapon.

-- Eruption of Ash - When a model is boxed by this weapon, center a 3" AOE cloud on it then RFP it.
+- Eruption of Ash - If a model is boxed by an attack made with this weapon, center a 3" AOE cloud on it then RFP it.
+The AOE is a hazard that remains in play for one round.
 Enemy models within the AOE when it is put into play suffer a POW 12 fire damage roll.
-The AOE remains in play for one round.
 Enemy models entering or ending their activation in the AOE suffer a POW 12 fire damage roll.
 Eruption of Ash damage rolls cannot be boosted.